 The phone’s operating system, HiOS, has improved from a very complex and aggressive OS to an improved and well-optimized interface over the years.
 While testing the device, we didn’t feel any lag especially with the lighter apps like TikTok but we found it struggling during our gaming sessions.
 Online games like PUBG and Asphalt 9 put a huge toll on this entry-level chipset.
 These games take a bit more time to load on both, mobile data and wifi.

-As PUBG runs on the basic graphic settings, you should not expect the HD or above results for the display.
-We also noticed continuous frame drops but they were not irritating to such an extent where they will ruin the whole gaming experience.
-We should give this phone a little margin of error, after all these phones are not meant to cater to such graphic hungry apps.
-But, you should expect heating issues especially if you are using the phone for a longer gaming session and also be ready to experience a minor lag while switching between apps.
+As PUBG runs on the basic graphic settings, you should not expect HD or above results for the display.
+We also noticed continuous frame drops but they were not irritating to such an extent that they will ruin the whole gaming experience.
+We should give this phone a little margin of error, after all these phones are not meant to cater to such graphic-hungry apps.
+But, you should expect heating issues especially if you are using the phone for a longer gaming session, and also be ready to experience a minor lag while switching between apps.

 Overall, you can bank on the phone’s battery to keep you connected for the whole day but the charging time on the other hand is too slow.
 It took the smartphone 4 hours and 24 mins to charge from 0 to 100%, the longest charging time we have encountered so far in our tests.
 The second-longest charging time we have seen so far is by Tecno Pouvoir 4 which took 3 hours and 56 mins to fully charge the battery.

 Tecno Spark 5 Pro comes with a quad-camera setup at the back which includes a 16MP main sensor, a 2MP bokeh lens, a 2MP macro lens, and lastly an AI lens.
 For selfies, there is an 8MP shooter at the front.